harshrs641/boiler-plate/SOLID_PRICIPLE.md

 class Checkout
 {
   // our checkout class knows nothing about how payment works
-  // its knows pay.payment() is paying method checkOut(Payment pay)
+  // it knows pay.payment() is a paying method checkOut(Payment pay)
   {
     pay.payment();